Philips 3200 vs 5000: Reviewing 2 Budget And Beginner-friendly Espresso Makers

-The winner Philips 3200 has a traditional single boiler system that outperforms other machines with the same heating element that I’ve tested.
-Its grinder and pump pressure consistency is also quite good.
+The winner, the Philips 3200, has a single Thermoblock heating system that outperforms other machines with the same heating element that I’ve tested.
+Its grinder and pump pressure consistency are also quite good.
 This is the type I recommend if you want a simple model with consistently good espresso flavor.

 Philips 3200 vs 5000: Comparison Chart